 Why does Facebook Live do so well?
-It doesn’t get much more personal than talking to your audience live!
+Well, as I said – people are craving that personal connection.
+And…it doesn’t get much more personal than talking to your audience live!

 Your audience gets a real, sometimes unpolished look at you, your space, your life, and your people.
 They get to interact and ask questions with you live.

 Also, Facebook itself highly rewards live video.
-They will serve this video to a vastly larger crowd of people than anything else you do.
+They will likely serve this video to MANY more people than your other posts.

 Many Facebook gurus suggest going live on your page 2x per week.